mpanunto/WildCAD_Alert_System/README.md

 </br>
 </br>

-2. Setup the "FieldOfficeBoundaries" feature class.
+2. Setup the "FieldOfficeBoundaries" GDB feature class.
    - Ensure it has full data coverage of your dispatch centers of interest.
    - Follow the same schema as the provided dataset
       - ADMU_NAME (field office)